comparing-landscapes/comparing-landscapes.github.io/index.md

 ## Important Dates

 - Deadline for Submissions: 15 February 2023
-- Notification of Acceptances: 15 March 2023
+- Notification of Acceptance: 15 March 2023

 ## Submission Instructions and Review Process